Seattle Promise launched in 2018 to create more equitable higher education opportunities for Seattle public school graduates.

-Seattle Promise scholars are eligible for the following services:
+Seattle Promise scholars receive the following services:

-- Support applying to Seattle Promise and Seattle Colleges
+- Support applying to Seattle Promise and Seattle Colleges (North, Central or South)

 - Support applying for and completing financial aid requirements